The Intestinal System

 Lack of a balanced diet

-Slow recovery from illness
+Slow recovery from illnes

 Less than 2 bowel movements per day